py-why/dowhy/docs/source/contributing.rst

 * Helping extend the DoWhy API so that we can support new functionality like interpretability of the estimate, counterfactual prediction and more.

-If you would like to contribute, you can raise a pull request.
+If you would like to contribute, you can raise a pull request, see :doc:`contributing/contributing-code` for more info.
 If you have questions before contributing, you can start by opening an issue on Github.

 For a guide to contributing and a list of all contributors, check out `CONTRIBUTING.md <https://github.com/py-why/dowhy/blob/master/CONTRIBUTING.md>`_.
 Our contributor code of conduct is available `here <https://github.com/py-why/governance/blob/main/CODE-OF-CONDUCT.md>`_.
 You can also join the DoWhy development channel on Discord: |discord|_